 Conclusions: Our findings demonstrate success in prevention of mother-to-child HIV transmission and mortality in a highly resource constrained setting.
 Elements contributing to programmatic success include provision of HAART in the context of a comprehensive program with pre and postnatal care for both mother and infant.

 Noel, Francine; Mehta, Sapna; Zhu, Yuwei; De Matteis Rouzier, Patricia; Marcelin, Abdias; Shi, Jian R.; Nolte, Claudine; Severe, Linda; Deschamps, Marie Marcelle; Fitzgerald, Daniel W.; Johnson, Warren D.; Wright, Peter F.; and Pape, Jean W., "Improving Outcomes in Infants of Hiv-Infected Women in a Developing Country Setting" (2008).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 2854.